Church College of New Zealand: Closure

 On 29 June 2006, LDS Church leaders announced that CCNZ would cease accepting new students in 2007 and would close at the end of the 2009 school year; in discussing its decision, a church policy to close its private secondary schools when the public school system is able to offer "quality education" was cited.

 Proposed plans

 After it was closed, LDS Church leaders had planned to demolish parts of the school site and convert it into farmland.
 These plans were challenged by some of the Temple View community and CCNZ alumni.
 Robert Cammock, president of the Temple View Heritage Society, proposed that the Temple View community should decide the future of the school.

-The LDS Church has now indicated that demolition of key buildings is no longer on the agenda and has formally withdrawn its application from the local city council.
-It has indicated that many more buildings may be saved and several options are now being investigated for future usage.
+The LDS Church later decided that demolition of key buildings was no longer on the agenda and formally withdrew its application from the local city council.
+It indicated that several options were being investigated for future usage.

 Although some historic buildings were repurposed, much of the college was demolished in 2018 and it was planned to replace it with about 200 houses.